Desmond FitzGerald (politician): Latter years in politics

-Following the defeat of the government in 1932 Irish general election, FitzGerald's interest in politics began to wane, although he continued to be involved.
+Following the defeat of the government in 1932 general election, FitzGerald's interest in politics began to wane, although he continued to be involved.
 In 1933, following the merger of Cumann na nGaedhael, the National Centre Party and the Army Comrades Association (Blueshirts), FitzGerald became a member of the ACA.
 FitzGerald attempted to add "intellectual substance" to the organisation and was one of the members of the Oireachtas who wore their uniform into the Chambers before doing so was outlawed by the new Fianna Fáil government.

 The 1930s saw FitzGerald radicalised by world events, and FitzGerald began to take the view that in a showdown between the forces of Fascism and Communism occurred, he would choose Fascism.
 FitzGerald supported Franco's nationalists in the Spanish Civil War, and, for a time, was supportive of Hitler's Germany.
 In private, FitzGerald began to indulge in anti-Semitic impulses, although he never did so publicly.

-FitzGerald lost his seat in the 1937 Irish general election but was thereafter elected to Seanad Éireann, where he remained until retiring from politics in 1943 following a bad loss in the 1943 Irish general election where he placed 9th.
+FitzGerald lost his seat in the 1937 general election but was thereafter elected to Seanad Éireann, where he remained until retiring from politics in 1943 following a bad loss in the 1943 general election where he placed 9th.
 Some historians attribute FitzGerald's 1937 loss to the fact he had pulled away from his constituency to begin work as a lecturer in the philosophy of politics at the University of Notre Dame, Indiana, USA.
 This position only lasted a year but lead to FitzGerald switching his attention to writing the book Preface to Statecraft (1939).